Bloom Town is a collection of 21 illustrated poems set in Shropshire, England where I grew up.

 The views from it's battlement take in Wenlock Edge and the Wrekin Hill, the Stretton hills and the vale of Ludlow.

-The small town of Dawley near the sprawl of modern Telford is only a couple of miles from Ironbridge.
+The small town of Dawley within the urban sprawl of modern Telford is only a couple of miles from Ironbridge.

 The people of Dawley played their part in this hive of innovation and industry, and my friend Jack was one of them.